mathewgomas-alfred/mathewgomas.io/user_manual/python_scripting/krita_python_plugin_howto.rst

 if you now restart Krita, you will have an action called "My Script".
 It still doesn't do anything, because we haven't connected it to a script.

-So, lets make a simple export document script.
+So, let's make a simple export document script.
 Add the following to the extension class, make sure it is above where you add the extension to Krita:

 .. code:: python